-Figure 9-6 Method A-treatment of horizontal offset
+Figure 10-4: Method A - treatment of horizontal offset

-Method B-entered as two values taken from the left and right of the device, assuming you are inside the dwelling looking out.
-In Figure 9-7, the horizontal shading device is shaded orange and the subject wall in which the shading is being applied to is shaded green.
-A positive offset would see the shading device extend further than the subject wall, and a negative offset would see the shading device begin or end within the length of the subject wall.
+• Method B - entered as two values taken from the left and right of the device, assuming the user is inside the dwelling looking out.
+In Figure 10-5, the horizontal shading device is shaded orange and the subject wall in which the shading is being applied to is shaded green.
+A positive offset would see the shading device begin or end within the length of the subject wall.